 Want to participate in a short research study?
 Help shape the future of investing tools and you could win a $250 gift card!

 It is not uncommon to see companies perform well in the years after insiders buy shares.
-On the other hand, we’d be remiss not to mention that insider sales have been known to precede tough periods for a business.
-So shareholders might well want to know whether insiders have been buying or selling shares in Select Bancorp, Inc. (NASDAQ:SLCT).
+Unfortunately, there are also plenty of examples of share prices declining precipitously after insiders have sold shares.
+So we'll take a look at whether insiders have been buying or selling shares in Select Bancorp, Inc. (NASDAQ:SLCT).

 What Is Insider Buying?